swharden/AVR-projects/ATMega328 2017-02-07 ADC serial LM35/README.md

 	ADCSRA|=_BV(ADEN);// ADC enable
 	ADCSRA|=_BV(ADIE); // when sei(), ADC conversion complete interrupt is activated ADCSRA|=_BV(ADPS1)|_BV(ADPS0); // prescale by 8	(make sure CK/prescale is 50kHz-200kHz)
+	// make a read by getting the value of "ADC"
 }
 ```